Non-Contradiction/JuliaCall/README.md

 julia_library("Optim")
 ```

-## Trouble Shooting and Way to Get Help
+## Troubleshooting and Way to Get Help

 ### Julia is not found

-Make sure the `Julia` installation is correct. `JuliaCall` is able to
+Make sure the `Julia` installation is correct. `JuliaCall` can find
-find `Julia` on PATH, and there are three ways for `JuliaCall` to find
+`Julia` on PATH, and there are three ways for `JuliaCall` to find
 `Julia` not on PATH.

   - Use `julia_setup(JULIA_HOME = "the folder that contains julia